-2. Projection: The projection standard is NAD_1983_BC_Environment_Albers (EPSG: 3005), with parameters of:
+2. FGDB Projection: The projection standard is NAD_1983_BC_Environment_Albers (EPSG: 3005), with parameters of:

-Central meridian: -126.0° (126°00'00'' West longitude) Latitude of projection origin: 45.0 (45°00'00 North latitude) First standard parallel: 50.0° (50°00'00'' North latitude) Second standard parallel: 58.5° (58°30'00'' North latitude) False easting: 1000000.0 (one million metres)
+Central meridian: -126.0° (126°00'00'' West longitude) Latitude of projection origin: 45.0 (45°00'00 North latitude) First standard parallel: 50.0° (50°00'00'' North latitude)

+Second standard parallel: 58.5° (58°30'00'' North latitude)

+False easting: 1000000.0 (one million metres)

-False northing: 0.0 Datum: NAD83, based on the GRS80 ellipsoid.
+False northing: 0.0

+Datum: NAD83, based on the GRS80 ellipsoid.

 - 3. Data Quality: Submitted data must meet general data quality guidelines to ensure corporate data quality standards are met.
 Data with slivers, gaps between adjacent polygons, and geometry errors will not be accepted. - 4.
-Metadata: Metadata must be provided for all additional spatial layers, referenced in the project deliverables, which are not defined in this program guide.
-The metadata standard is FGDC and is required to be submitted in .xml format.
+Metadata: Updated March 2017 Metadata must be provided for all spatial layers, referenced in project deliverables, which are not defined in this program guide.
+The metadata standard is North American Profile of ISO 19115: 2003 and is required to be submitted in .xml format.
 Metadata must document the following: - a.
 A description of what each dataset represents for all datasets provided in addition to what is outlined in the individual project sections. - b.
 A description of each attribute and the codes/values used to populate it for all attributes provided in addition to what is outlined in the individual project sections. - c.
+Data Source information including where the data came from, the currency of the information and source contact details for potential follow-up - d.
 For resultant datasets, metadata must also include the methodology and source data used in the creation of the resultant, the date of creation, and contact details for the person who created it. - 5.
-Submission: The method for spatial data submission is a file geodatabase (FGDB) compressed into a zip file.
+Submission: The method for spatial data submission is a FGDB compressed into a zip file and KMZ file(s) - 6.
+Additional notes about Prescription submissions: - The Prescription project boundary represents the net area under prescription. - One single or multi-part polygon must be submitted for each treatment unit. - Updated March 2017 - o If using a pre-2017 CWPP: every polygon considered for treatment as part of a prescription must contain a threat plot.
+Plots must conform to the relevant Wildfire Threat Assessment Guide.